Application for Financial Assistance

 - Food & Personal items - £2,000

 You will have to include a personal statement that outlines your financial situation and the particular reasons that you are applying.

 The minimum evidence required will be a copy of the letter confirming your student funding from your funding authority along with bank statements from all bank accounts held, that cover at least 8 weeks.
 Please note that bank statements must be in that form, not snapshots of banking apps and must show the students name, account number and sort code on at least one page.
 Students applying for help with childcare will have to supply evidence of their child’s registration with a nursery/childminder with a statement from the provider about weekly or monthly costs.

 Students that live with a partner will have to show their partners net income for the academic year and provide 8 week bank statements from all bank accounts held jointly and by their partner.

 If you are applying for a particular reason such as rent arrears or issues to do with a health condition then appropriate evidence should be supplied, for example a rent arrears statement from a landlord or letter from your GP.

-Please note that there is not an upload facility with the application and all evidence should be scanned and sent by email to firstname.lastname@example.org.
-Due to closure because of COVID 19 there is currently no facility for accepting hard copies of evidence.
-Normally only properly scanned copies of evidence can be accepted however we are currently prepared to be more flexible and photographs of evidence will be accepted as long as the photograph is taken on a flat surface and is fully legible.
+Please note there is no upload facility with the application and all evidence should be scanned and sent by email to firstname.lastname@example.org.
+Normally only properly scanned copies of evidence can be accepted.
 If you have any questions about evidence then please email email@example.com.